 But what if you lose your bowl game?
 What does that say about that so-called successful season?

 It's hard to call a bowl game a "must-win" because it's really not -- rarely does a bowl, for example, determine a coach's fate.
 But it seems reasonable to measure the four Pac-10 bowl games in terms of "need to win."

-So this is the third in our series rating how much each of the conference bowl teams needs to win its bowl game.
-You can review the first entry here and the second one here.
+So this is the second in our series rating how much each of the conference bowl teams needs to win its bowl game.
+You can review the first entry here.
 We're working our way up from the bottom, so this No. 3.

 Discover Orange Bowl, Jan.
 3, 8:30 p.m.
 ET (ESPN)

 The set up: Stanford earned its first berth in a BCS bowl game since the Rose Bowl following the 1999 season by virtue of finishing ranked fourth in the final BCS standings.
 Virginia Tech earned its invitation after winning the ACC championship, bouncing back from a horrific 0-2 start that included a loss to Boise State (not so bad) and James Madison (very, very bad).
 The Cardinal gives the Pac-10 its first season with two BCS bowl teams since 2002.
 Virginia Tech is hoping to bolster the ACC's flagging reputation, which includes a 2-10 record in BCS bowl games.
 The Hokies defense isn't up to typical Bud Foster standards, particularly against the run, but it ranks eighth in the nation in pass efficiency defense and its 22 interceptions rank second in the nation.
 This will be a good test for Cardinal quarterback Andrew Luck.
 And the Hokies have plenty of team speed on offense, starting with quarterback Tyrod Taylor, the ACC’s Player of the Year, and that could stress the Stanford defense.